yuroyami/my-portfolio/README.md

 ## Usage of this portfolio as a template:
-Please feel free to use this portfolio as a template as long as you mention the original (this one).
+Feel free to use this portfolio as a template as long as you mention the original (this one).